bunthut/janis/README.md

 To use the importer, open the Templates menu and choose **Import from Notebin**.
 Select your JSON file and the plugin will create notes using the provided titles, content and tags.
 The `tags` field is optional.

+## Importing Templates from Files
+Once template file import is available, you will be able to bring existing template files into Joplin:

+- Open **Tools > Import > Import template from file**.
+- Choose the Markdown file containing your template.
+- The plugin will create a new template note from the selected file.

 ## Using the Template Plugin

 ### Adding a new template